Aurelie Ouss

 WORKING PAPERS

-Conviction, Incarceration, and Recidivism: Understanding the Revolving Door [pdf] Revise and Resubmit at the Quarterly Journal of Economics.
+Conviction, Incarceration, and Recidivism: Understanding the Revolving Door [pdf] Conditionally accepted, Quarterly Journal of Economics.

-Abstract: Noncarceral conviction is a common court outcome: for every individual incarcerated, there are approximately three who were recently convicted but were not sentenced to prison.
-To study the consequences of noncarceral conviction vs dismissal for recidivism, we extend the typical binary-treatment judge IV framework to a setting with multiple treatments.
-We outline assumptions under which commonly-used 2SLS regressions recover causal and margin-specific treatment effects, offer empirical tests for these assumptions, and relate them to models of judge decision-making.
-We apply these 2SLS regressions to felony cases in Virginia.
-Under our identifying assumptions, the estimates imply that noncarceral felony conviction leads to a large and long-lasting increase in recidivism relative to dismissal, consistent with a criminogenic effect of a felony conviction record.
-We derive an expression for the asymptotic bias if the identifying assumptions on judge decision-making are not met and combine this with independent evidence to argue that their failure to be met is unlikely to have a qualitative impact on our results.
-Lastly, we introduce an alternative empirical strategy that recovers treatment effects for all margins; this approach yields similar estimates.
-Collectively, our results suggest that noncarceral felony conviction is an important and potentially overlooked driver of recidivism, while incarceration mainly has shorter-term incapacitation effects.
+Noncarceral conviction is a common outcome of criminal court cases: for every individual incarcerated, there are approximately three who are recently convicted but not sentenced to prison or jail.
+We develop an empirical framework for studying the consequences of noncarceral conviction by extending the binary-treatment judge IV framework to settings with multiple treatments.
+We outline assumptions under which widely-used 2SLS regressions recover margin- specific treatment effects, relate these assumptions to models of judge decision-making, and derive an expression that provides intuition about the direction and magnitude of asymptotic bias when they are not met.
+Under the identifying assumptions, we find that noncarceral conviction (relative to dismissal) leads to a large and long-lasting increase in recidivism for felony defendants in Virginia.
+In contrast, incarceration relative to noncarceral conviction leads to a short-run reduction in recidivism, consistent with incapacitation.
+While the identifying assumptions include a strong restriction on judge decision-making, we argue that any bias resulting from its failure is unlikely to change our qualitative conclusions.
+Lastly, we introduce an alternative empirical strategy, and find that it yields similar estimates.
+Collectively, these results suggest that noncarceral felony conviction is an important and potentially overlooked driver of recidivism.

 Collective Sentence Reductions and Recidivism